ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 Boot from a USB flash drive containing Clonezilla and use it to make an image of the 150 GiB Windows 10 partition to an external hard drive.

-Do the same for the Linux Mint partitions (this will be the 500 MiB boot partition and 350 GiB main partition).
+Do the same for the Linux Mint partition.

 *Note: Do not make images of the Google Drive, Music, Ebooks, Data, Shared Documents or Virtual Machine partitions.*